levavakian/cot-faith/docs/index.md

 <div class="container">
   <h1>A Chain of Thought on Chain of Thought faithfulness in DeepSeek R1</h1>

-  <p>Deepseek R1, and other reasoning models, <i>think</i> a lot, but it's unclear how deeply the thinking and Chain of Thought are tied together.</p>
+  <p>DeepSeek R1, and other reasoning models, <i>think</i> a lot, but it's unclear how deeply the thinking and Chain of Thought are tied together.</p>

   <p>Are they thinking, solving the problem, and then outputting a tangentially related CoT just for our amusement?
 Are they using the CoT as a blackboard to embed extra information in non-semantic ways (for example, newlines and punctuation as steganography)?
 Or do the words they write mean the same thing to them as they do to us?</p>